AsmitaShetty/Machine_Learning/README.md

 Project 1: Logistic Regression - Titanic Survival Classification This project involves building a logistic regression model to classify whether a passenger survived or was deceased using the Titanic dataset from Kaggle.
 The goal is to apply machine learning techniques to predict survival outcomes based on various features of the passengers.

-Check out the project :- https://github.com/AsmitaShetty/Machine_Learning/blob/Logistic-Regression/Logistic%20Regression%20-%20Titanic.ipynb
+Check out the project :- [Logistic Regression on Titanic Dataset](https://github.com/AsmitaShetty/Machine_Learning/blob/Logistic-Regression/Logistic%20Regression%20-%20Titanic.ipynb).

 Dataset
 The dataset used for this project is the Titanic dataset, available on Kaggle: [Titanic - Machine Learning from Disaster](https://www.kaggle.com/c/titanic).